 Executive Compensation Committee.
-The Executive Compensation Committee presently consists of John R. Myers, Chairman, William B. Mitchell, James B. Busey IV, S. Marce Fuller, Dr. Allen A. Kozinski, and John B. Nathman.
-The Executive Compensation Committee met 4 times during 2007.
+The Executive Compensation Committee presently consists of John R. Myers, Chairman, S. Marce Fuller, Dr. Allen A. Kozinski, and William B. Mitchell.
+The Executive Compensation Committee met 7 times during 2008.
 The Executive Compensation Committee has overall responsibility for evaluating and approving the Company's elected officer and executive compensation plans, policies, and programs.
 Each member of the Executive Compensation Committee meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.

 Committee on Directors and Governance.
-The Committee on Directors and Governance presently consists of James B. Busey IV, Chairman, John R. Myers, John B. Nathman, S. Marce Fuller, and Dr. Allen A. Kozinski.
-The Committee on Directors and Governance met 3 times during 2007.
+The Committee on Directors and Governance presently consists of S. Marce Fuller, Chairman, Dr. Allen A. Kozinski, John R. Myers, and John B. Nathman.
+The Committee on Directors and Governance met 3 times during 2008.
 The Committee on Directors and Governance develops policy on the size and composition of the Board, criteria for Director nomination, procedures for the nomination process, and compensation paid to Directors.
 The committee identifies and recommends candidates for election to the Board.
 Each member of the Committee on Directors and Governance meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.

 Finance Committee.
-The Finance Committee presently consists of William B. Mitchell, Chairman, Carl G. Miller, Dr. William W. Sihler, and Albert E. Smith.
-The Finance Committee met 2 times during 2007.
-The Finance Committee, among other things, advises the Board regarding the capital structure of the Company's dividend policy, and the investment managers and policies relating to the Company's defined benefit plans.
+The Finance Committee presently consists of William B. Mitchell, Chairman, Carl G. Miller, John B. Nathman, Dr. William W. Sihler, and Albert E. Smith.
+The Finance Committee met 2 times during 2008.
+The Finance Committee, among other things, advises the Board regarding the capital structure of the Company, the Company's dividend policy, and the investment managers and policies relating to the Company's defined benefit plans.
 Each member of the Finance Committee meets the independence requirements of the New York Stock Exchange and the Company's corporate governance guidelines.